 Can I opt out of my university’s health insurance plan?

 In most cases, yes, but only if you already have equivalent or better coverage from another source.
 That could be provincial health insurance, a private plan, or coverage from your home country that meets Canadian standards.
 You typically need to apply for the opt-out during a specific enrollment window, usually the first 4 to 6 weeks of the semester, and provide proof of your alternative coverage.
-Miss that window and you will likely be enrolled in your university’s student health insurance in Canada plan automatically.
+Miss that window and you will likely be enrolled in your university’s plan automatically.

 Are prescription medications covered by student health insurance?